spacepy/dbprocessing/sphinx/source/scripts.rst

 .. option:: -s, --satellite The name of the satellite for the config file
 .. option:: -i, --instrument The name of the instrument for the config file
 .. option:: -c, --nocomments Make the config file without a comment header block on top

+.. warning:: This is untested and not fully useful yet.

 coveragePlot.py
 ---------------